 Excursion to Windsor Castle

-Optional Round-trip Thames Cruise from Westminster Pier to Greenwich: The National Maritime Museum and the Royal Observatory
+Optional Round-trip Thames Cruise from Westminster Pier to Greenwich: Visits to the Old Royal Observatory and the National Maritime Museum

 Optional Medieval Banquet at the Beefeater by the Tower